raul-izquierdo/english/sources/vocabulary/Processing Signals/Analysing and Evaluating.md

 estar frente a una decisión = be faced with a decision
     ?
 Me enfrenté a una decisión difícil : `I was faced with a difficult decision`

+acertar
+    = to get right (hacer o decir algo correctamente) = to guess right (adivinar correctamente)
+    = to hit the target (idiom)
+    ?
+Acertó la respuesta en el primer intento : `He got the answer right on the first try` ? Él adivinó lo que el otro jugador iba a hacer : `He guessed right about what the other player was going to do`

+fallar
+    = to get wrong (hacer o decir algo mal)
+    ?
+Falló la respuesta en el primer intento : `He got the answer wrong on the first try` = to guess wrong (adivinar mal)
+    ?
+Ella supuso mal el resultado del juego : `She guessed wrong about the outcome of the game` = to miss the target (idiom)

 ## Supposing